 Founding Signatories include Swiss Re, Gard, Hellenic Hull Management, SCOR, Victor International, and Norwegian Hull Club.
 Additional marine insurers are expected to join in the near future.

 Affiliate members supporting the Principles are Willis Towers Watson, Cefor, and EF Marine.

 The Poseidon Principles for Marine Insurance are founded on the methodology used in the Poseidon Principles for Financial Institutions and were developed in an effort spearheaded by leading marine insurers and industry stakeholders with expert support provided by the Global Maritime Forum, Swiss Re Institute, and UMAS.
 The International Union of Marine Insurers (IUMI) is a supporting partner.

-« previous page next page »
+« previous page next news »